kercre123/wirepod-pi-yocto/README.md

 -	Includes web-based Wi-Fi connection interface
 -	Has network configured so escapepod.local directs to WirePod without multicast needed

 So far, it compiles and does run on a Pi.
 It hosts a network and can connect to a network with NetworkManager.
+It includes the wire-pod binary and libs, but no service file or webroot so it doesn't work yet.

 Hosted AP credentials: